badlydrawnben/eleventy-guide/src/posts/015-troubleshooting-config.md

 In your code editor, double check that your opening and closing curly brackets are paired up properly.
 It's really easy to miss one out or keep a superfluous one in if you're copying and pasting from somewhere else.

-1. All the `const` required modules go at the top of the file - that's quite straightforward.
+1. Many developers put all the `const` required modules at the top of the file - though you can define these variables before each corresponding config function if you like
 2. All the config functions need to go inside the curly brackets of the `module.exports` function.
 3. Then at the end of the function you `return` the directories, templareFormats etc.